baharmehri/ChatBot/README.md

 # ChatBot

 ChatBot is a Django-based backend that powers a Persian-language medical assistant.
-The project wires together a Telegram bot, a custom LLM agent built on top of `google-adk`, and structured medical data stored in JSON files.
+The project wires together a Telegram bot, a supervisor-based multi-agent system built on top of `google-adk`, and structured medical data stored in JSON files.
 Conversations are persisted in the database, allowing the agent to answer follow-up questions while staying grounded in the available records.

 ## Features